The-SS/recipe_analysis/README.md

 ## Building the graphs
 The `construct_graphs.py` script is used to build two graphs:
 1. An unweighted undirected graph between recipes and ingredients
 2. A weighted undirected graph between recipes and nutrients.

-Two `.gml` files are saved to the same directory.
-The script can be executed without any modifications.

-The `construct_graphs2.py` is similar to `construct_graphs.py` but is better structured.
-The script is used to build two graphs:
-1. An unweighted undirected graph between recipes and ingredients
-2. A weighted undirected graph between recipes and nutrients.